Help us create a better website experience with your feedback.

 There are a few steps you can take to prepare for taking online classes at CLC.
 Our Support for Online Students page provides resources you can use to get ready and increase your success in an online course, including an Understanding Online Learning Tutorial.
 In addition, if you have not already done so, you should review the resources and use the tools provided on our Is Online Learning For You? page.

-Each instructor decides the requirements for assignments, testing, and attendance.
-Assignments are often submitted using tools found in Blackboard [Link to Blackboard page] and typically are due by deadlines established by instructors.
+Each instructor decides the requirements for assignments, testing and attendance.
+Assignments are often submitted in Canvas and typically are due by deadlines established by instructors.
 Testing may take place online or, if required by the instructor, occur on-campus at one of CLC’s Testing Centers; in cases where CLC campuses are too far of a distance for a student to travel, arrangements can be made to complete tests at a proctored testing site convenient to the student's location.
 Attendance may be taken during virtual class sessions or may not be required at all.
-Specific requirements by class can be found on the Online & Blended Class Requirements page, provided in the syllabus on Blackboard, or by contacting the instructor.
+Specific class requirements are provided in the syllabus or by contacting the instructor.

-In an online class, students engage in the coursework online through CLC’s learning management system Blackboard – offering more flexibility in when work is completed.
-In a blended class, which is also sometimes referred to as a hybrid class, some of the instruction occurs on-campus during scheduled days/times and some instruction occurs online via Blackboard.
+In an online class, students engage in the coursework online through CLC’s learning management system Canvas – offering more flexibility in when work is completed.
+In a blended class, which is also sometimes referred to as a hybrid class, some of the instruction occurs on-campus during scheduled days/times and some instruction occurs online via Canvas.

 “CLC offers so much more than cost savings.
 I’ve received an excellent education that’s a good stepping stone to my goal of becoming a marriage counselor.”

 “CLC is such a welcoming environment for international students.
 Within my first year here, I was helping other international students as a student ambassador.”